Saltfarmer/blog/_posts/2022-10-28-Web-Scraping-With-BeautifulSoup4.md

     print('Not Found.')
 ```

-The response of the `get` request is one big HTML file.
+The response to the `get` request is one big HTML file.
 In order to extract data from the HTML file, we need to parse the HTML document into a tree of Python objects.
 We will use BeautifulSoup as a parser.
-A nice image to illustrate the use of BeautifulSoup below.
+A nice image to illustrate the use of BeautifulSoup is below.

 ![Web Scraping](https://mydatacareer.com/wp-content/uploads/2017/05/Web-scraping1-1-scaled-1.jpg)